leojohnson293/multinational-retail-data-centralisation/README.md

 ## ***Sending to PostgreSQL***
 > Here the cleaned tables will be sent to the PostgreSQL database using SQLAlchemy and the code for it is ran from the main.py file.

 This stage is where the cleaned data from the `DataClean` class in the data_cleaning.py file is sent to the PostgreSQL database.
 In the database_utils.py file, the following `upload_to_db` method is created in the `DatabaseConnector` class.
-This method will send the cleaned dataframe (which it takes as an arguement) to the local PostgreSQL database where it can be accessed using pgadmin4 using SQLAlchemy.
-Here the `to_sql` function from SQLAlchemy will be used to send the dataframe to PostgreSQL.
+This method will send the cleaned DataFrame (which it takes as an arguement) to the local PostgreSQL database where it can be accessed using pgadmin4 using SQLAlchemy.
+Here the `to_sql` function from SQLAlchemy will be used to send the DataFrame to PostgreSQL.
 The arguements given to this function in respective order are the name of the table, the engine to the local PostgreSQL server defined in the line before as `self.tosql` and finally, the configuration `if_exists` set to "replace" so that if the table needs to re-uploaded to PostgreSQL then the new table will overwrite the old table.
 ```python
     def upload_to_db(self, db_clean):
         self.local_type ='postgresql'